kyegomez/awesome-multi-agent-papers/README.md

 </p>

 This is an awesome list of the best multi-agent research papers compiled by the [Swarms](https://github.com/kyegomez/swarms) Team.
-Our mission at Swarms is to research multi-agent systems, democratize them at scale, and enable their adoption in the world economy.
+Our mission at Swarms is to research multi-agent systems.
 [Join our Discord Now!](https://discord.gg/EamjgSaEQf)

 ---

 ## Format

-- [Paper Name] [Description:] [Link]
+- [Paper Name] [Description] [Link]

 ----